KarthikDani/ArtWheels/README.md

 # ArtWheels

+What is it like to draw an art on a surface just with the tilt of your hands?
 ArtWheels is a RISC-V VSD Squadron board based robotic platform designed for art enthusiasts, makers, and educators.
 This versatile robot can be controlled via Bluetooth from a mobile app, allowing you to create intricate drawings and patterns on surfaces.

 - ### Compilation logs:
     - #### Text log: